 Impact management outcome: Access to restricted areas prevented.
-Impact Management Actions Implementation Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance Identification of access restricted areas is to be informed by the environmental assessment, site walk through and any additional areas identified during development; Erect, demarcate and maintain a temporary barrier with clear signage around the perimeter of any access restricted area, colour coding could be used if appropriate; and Unauthorised access and development related activity inside access restricted areas is prohibited.
+Implementation Monitoring Impact Management Actions Method Timeframe Evidence of Responsible Responsible Frequency compliance implementation implementation person person Identification of access restricted areas is to be informed by the environmental assessment, site walk through and any additional areas identified during development; Erect, demarcate and maintain a temporary barrier with clear signage around the perimeter of any access restricted area, colour coding could be used if appropriate; and Unauthorised access and development related activity inside access restricted areas is prohibited.